Penn State Wireless

 eduroam

 All devices, including computers, tablets, and smartphones, must be connected to the eduroam network and reconfigured to support the new authentication method.
-If devices such as TVs, game consoles, and smart speakers cannot connect to eduroam, they will need to be connected to the new wireless network, psu-personal.
+Most TVs, smart speakers, and game consoles cannot connect to eduroam and will need to be connected to psu-personal.

 The roomgear network in the residence halls will be replaced by psu-personal on June 30.
-If your device is registered on the roomgear network, it will automatically work on psu-personal, a supplemental network for devices that do not support the eduroam network’s authentication.
+If your device is registered on the roomgear network, it will work on psu-personal, a supplemental network for devices that do not support eduroam.

 For Faculty and Staff